tipenehughes/react-test/README.md

-# React Testing with ZAF
+# Working with ZAF and React

 ### To run locally: